aeveltstra/lammpster/README.md

   or options, like so:
   $ python3 -m lammpster --list-column-names

-- --list-sheet-pages will list the page names in the spread sheet.
+- --list-data-stores will list the page names in the spread sheet.
 Use this to explore a spread sheet of which the owner forgot to specify which page to query.
 By default, the page of interest is named sheet1, but owners have the option of renaming sheets.
 Invoke this without providing other switches or options, like so:
-  $ python3 -m lammpster --list-sheet-pages
+  $ python3 -m lammpster --list-data-stores

 - --list-column-values x will list all values in column x in the specified page in the spread sheet.
 Use this to find a